shweta1218/beauty-products-website/README.md

 Beauty Products Website 🌸
 A modern, responsive beauty products website built using React.js.

-📋 Table of Contents
-About the Project
-Features
-Technologies Used
-Setup Instructions

-📖 About the Project
 This project is a beautifully designed beauty products website that showcases various products with interactive UI elements.
 It's built using React.js and is responsive across devices.